 Where appropriate risk assessments will be used to develop safe working procedures.
-These safe working procedures will form the basis of the school's normal operating procedures
+These safe working procedures will form the basis of the school's normal operating procedures.
+Copies of safe working procedures are available from the Headteacher.

-7 Property Maintenance/Compliance
+7. Property Maintenance/Compliance